stephenh/stephenh.github.com/_posts/2010-11-24-why-im-a-static-typing-bigot.markdown

    2. Meta-programming magic transforms input-program to result-program
    3. The result-program runs

-   In dynamic languages, 2 is done at runtime, and is very coupled with 3.
-I naively think that 2 could run just as well at compile-time, after the programmer types, via compile-time meta-programming (AST transformations).
+   In dynamic languages, 2 is done at runtime, so is very coupled with 3, to where people consider them the same thing.
+However, I naively think that 2 could run just as well at compile-time, after the programmer types, via compile-time meta-programming (AST transformations).

    For example, I think it is unlikely that, after ActiveRecord adds database columns to a model class, and ActiveSupport opens up String to add helper methods, after two weeks of uptime, there will suddenly be new methods popping up in `Employee`, `String`, or other classes.

-   Furthermore, if meta-programming is done at compile-time, then the results would be available to the type-aware IDE and it could now type check your entire program, not just the parts that don't use runtime `method_missing`, `instance_eval` magic.
+   Furthermore, if meta-programming is done at compile-time, then the results would be available to the type-aware IDE and the compiler could now type check your entire program, not just the parts that don't use runtime `method_missing`, `instance_eval` magic.

    Unfortunately, compile-time meta-programming is not available in a mainstream language yet.